The Trump Administration No Longer Wants Twitter To Reveal the Owner of an Anti-Trump Account

 There is *no* timing the cycles of "up on a pedestal" to demonization and back... none.

 Next time will have gag order.
-(Score:3)
+(Score:5, Insightful)

 All this means is that someone didn't know how to go about it the first time.
 They withdraw this one, then come back with a proper request tied with a permanent gag order.
 Takes care of that nasty little law suit, and they will still get what they want.